mike-kane/teacher-chatbot-demo/data/nlu.md

 - show me soccer
 - show me spanish club
 - show me extracurriculars
+- activities
+- after school activities
+- sports
+- tell me about sports

-## intent:inquire_calendar_extracurriculars
+## intent:inquire_calendar_soccer
 - When is my next soccer game
-- when is the next spanish club meeting
-- spanish club calendar
 - soccer calendar
 - soccer schedule
-- spanish club schedule
 - show me the next soccer game
-- show me the next spanish club meeting
 - do I have any soccer games?
 - when is soccer practice
+- do I have any sports practices or games
+- when is my next sports match
+- when is practice

-## intent:inform_exam
+## intent:inquire_calendar_clubs
-- exams
+- club meetings
-- exam
+- clubs
-- test
+- spanish club
+- do I have any club meetings
+- when is the next club meeting
+- when is spanish club
+- is spanish club meeting today
+- when is the next club meeting
+- am I in any clubs
+- when is the next spanish club meeting
-- tests
+- spanish club calendar
-- quizzes
+- spanish club schedule
+- show me the next spanish club meeting

+## intent:inquire_calendar_extracurriculars
+- what is my after school calendar like
+- what are my extracurriculars
-- exams, please
+- extracurriculars, please
+- after school activities
-- tests, please
+- after school activities, please
-- show me exams
+- what are my after school obligations
+- sports and clubs
-- show me tests
+- show me my week for after school activities

 ## intent:inquire_exam
 - when is the next test